 Medicare Advantage (Part C) is offered by private insurance companies that contract with Medicare, providing an all-in-one alternative that usually includes prescription drug coverage, and often additional benefits like dental, vision, and hearing services.
 Insurers receive monthly risk-adjusted payments per beneficiary ("capitated payments") and manage all care within this fixed budget.

-Enrollment in Medicare Advantage is projected to reach 57 percent in 2025.
+Enrollment in Medicare Advantage is projected to reach 57 percent in 2025 and is projected to climb to 61 percent by 2030.